Massachusetts man gets prison for rape of disabled woman - News Break

 Gagnon was charged in March 2017.

-Gagnon raped the woman, who was in her late 30s at the time, while she was in the care of him and his now-estranged wife in their home, authorities said.
+Gagnon raped the woman, who was in her late 30s at the time, while she was in the care of him and his now-estranged wife, authorities said.
 They received money from the state to care for the woman, police said.

 Gagnon threatened to have the victim removed from his home if she told anyone about their sexual contact, police said.